Last Updated on February 28, 2023 by Luke Feldbrugge

-Moving into a new house is exciting!
-No question.
+After months of searching, you’ve finally found your dream home.
+Wherever it is, there’s no question about it.
+Moving into a new house or apartment is exciting!
 But packing up your entire life in boxes, deep cleaning and hauling heavy furniture is rarely anyone’s idea of a good time.
 We want to make things a little easier on you and your family.
 These eleven moving tips are some of the best ways to pack for moving and they will save you some money in the process.

 1. Use Our Moving Checklist